TimMcR/Math-415-Final-Project/README.md

-# Math415_Final_Project
+                    ----Intro----

-Problem #2 for my final project in Math 415: Mathematical Modeling
+This code solves problem #2 for my final project in Math 415: Mathematical Modeling

-This code solves the following problem:
+                    ----PROBLEM----

 Simulate the motion of a vibrating string with fixed ends.